-- The National Sanitation Foundation Testing Laboratory (NSFTL) is chartered and the food equipment program starts.
-In addition, NSF establishes the Council of Public Health Consultants.
+- NSF establishes the Council of Public Health Consultants.

-- We introduce the first food equipment standards, NSF Standards 1 and 2.
+- We introduce NSF Standards 1 and 2, the first food equipment standards.

-- The pool, spa and hot tub products certification program starts.
+- Standard 9 is developed, and the pool, spa and hot tub products certification program begins.

-- The plastics piping and wastewater treatment programs start.
+- The plastics piping and wastewater treatment programs begin.

 - NSF Testing Laboratories becomes a not-for-profit corporation.

-- NSF opens European headquarters in Brussels, Belgium.
+- NSF begins expansion outside the United States by opening its European headquarters in Brussels, Belgium.

 - NSF-ISR is established as a wholly-owned subsidiary of NSF.